Dietrich von Bothmer: Early life and education

 Bothmer was born in Eisenach, Germany on October 26, 1918.
-An ardent opponent of the Nazi dictatorship, he attended Berlin's Friedrich Wilhelms University and then went to Wadham College, Oxford in 1938 on the final Rhodes Scholarship awarded in Germany.
+An ardent opponent of the Nazi dictatorship, he attended Berlin's Friedrich Wilhelms University and then Wadham College, Oxford in 1938 on the final Rhodes Scholarship awarded in Germany.
 There he worked with Sir John Beazley on his books Attic Red-Figure Vase-Painters and Attic Black-Figure Vase-Painters, working collaboratively to group works by identifying the individual craftsmen and workshops that had created each of hundreds of Greek vases.
 He graduated in 1939 with a major in classical archaeology.

 A tour of museums in the United States in 1939 left Bothmer stuck there with the start of World War II.
 Due to his strong anti-Nazi sentiments, he refused to return to Germany, and narrowly escaped being sent back to Germany against his will.
 He earned his doctorate at the University of California, Berkeley in 1944.
 Though not yet a citizen, in 1943 he volunteered for the United States Army.
 After 90 days in the U.S. Army, he was sworn in as a U.S. citizen in March, 1944.
 He served in the Pacific theater of operations, earning a Bronze Star Medal and Purple Heart for a conspicuous act of bravery on August 11, 1944, while serving in the South Pacific, where, despite being wounded himself in the thigh, foot, and arm, he recovered a wounded comrade and carried him back three miles through enemy lines.